mattmc3/prezto-prompt-contrib/README.md

 ## Oh-My-Zsh themes

 This project supports using [Oh-My-Zsh][omz] style themes for your prompt.
-Oh-My-Zsh stores its themes in *.zsh-theme files, however many of these themes have names that collide with Prezto theme names (ex: sorin, agnoster).
-Due to this, using zsh-theme files works a little differently than typical prompts that provide functions like `prompt_robbyrussell_setup`.
+Oh-My-Zsh stores its themes in \*.zsh-theme files, however many of these themes have names that collide with Prezto theme names (ex: sorin, agnoster).
+Due to this, using zsh-theme files works a little differently than typical prompts that provide proper prompt functions like (ie: `prompt_robbyrussell_setup`).

-In order to support Oh-My-Zsh themes, you will need to first set the canonical `$ZSH_THEME` variable to your preferred OMZ theme.
+In order to support Oh-My-Zsh themes, you will need to first set the OMZ `$ZSH_THEME` variable to your preferred OMZ theme.
 Then, set the Prezto prompt value to 'omz' in your `.zpreztorc` like this:

 ```zsh
 # .zpreztorc